CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 ### When do attestations expire?

-Every 90 days practitioners will need to update their Provenance (attestation) and Group Resources by re-attributing the patient to the practitioner"s group.
+Every 90 days practitioners will need to update their Provenance (attestation) and Group Resources by re-attributing the patient to the practitioner’s group.

-When an attribution relationship between a patient and practitioner has expired, either due to exceeding the 90-day threshold or being manually removed, the patient"s “inactive” flag will be set to “true.”
+When an attribution relationship between a patient and practitioner has expired, either due to exceeding the 90-day threshold or being manually removed, the patient’s “inactive” flag will be set to “true.”
 Patients who are attributed to a practitioner but have their inactive flag set to “true,” will not be included in bulk data exports.

 ### Identify expired patients